 6.2.
 POI ISO Extensions

-This Standard extends the OGC Feature Model to support the concept of a Point of Interest.
+The OGC POI CM Standard extends the OGC Feature Model to support the concept of a Point of Interest.
 These extensions are illustrated in Figure 5.

 Figure 5 — POI UML Model - ISO Extensions

 These extensions include further refinement of the AnyFeature class through the addition of identification and temporal validity attributes.